fiakkasa/fiakkas-net/README.md

 dotnet reportgenerator -reports:./coverage.cobertura.xml -targetdir:./TestResults -reporttypes:Html
 ```

-📝 _Observe the `/p:Exclude="[*]*GraphRequestExecutorBuilderExtensions`, this is added as to ensure that the auto
+📝 _Observe the `/p:Exclude="[*]*GraphRequestExecutorBuilderExtensions`, this is added as to ensure that the
-generated HotChocolate registrations are skipped._
+auto-generated HotChocolate registrations are skipped._

-📝 _Observe the `/p:ExcludeByAttribute="GeneratedCodeAttribute`, this is added as to ensure that any auto generated code
+📝 _Observe the `/p:ExcludeByAttribute="GeneratedCodeAttribute`, this is added as to ensure that any auto-generated code
 is skipped._

 ## Proxy Configuration